jackdewinter/pymarkdown/docs/rules/rule_md027.md

 The above example will trigger the rule three times.
 Once for the first line, once for the third line, and once for the fourth line.
-Because the Link Label part and the Link Title part of the element may require that extra space to be present for some reason, they are excluded from the trigger conditions for this rule.
+Because the Link Label part and the Link Title part of the element may require that extra space to be present, they are excluded from the trigger conditions for this rule.

 ### Correct Scenarios